zhan0884/mtm6404-notifications/README.md

-# mtm6404-notifications
+# Notifications

-This repository contains the starter files for the Notification project
+## Objective
+Use React, Vite, and the provided starter files to create an application to display a list of notifications.
+The user should be able to clear individual notifications or all notifications.